MrSidims/PytorchExplorer/README.md

 pytest tests -v
 ```

+## User manual

+TBD

 ## Implementation details

-The app uses fx.export_and_import to inpect IR output for PyTorch.
+The app uses `fx.export_and_import` under the hood to inpect IR output for PyTorch, therefore for pre-defined lowering paths it's required for a module to have `forward` method.

 Lowering to LLVM IR goes through:

 ```bash